Mona McSharry: What time will she compete in the Olympic final? - Pundit Arena

 — RTÉ Sport (@RTEsport) July 26, 2021

-Mona McSharry: What time is the 100m breaststroke final and how can I watch it?
+Mona McSharry: What time is the Olympics 100m breaststroke final and how can I watch it?

 Mona McSharry will compete in the 100m breaststroke final at 3.17 am Irish time on Tuesday and it will be broadcast on RTÉ 2.
 You can also stream it live on the RTÉ Player.